You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 Course ID ID21007_PRO1

 This 1 hour on-demand material was recorded in June 2020 and is recommended for NSW practitioners.
+You can purchase and access this content at any time.

 This on-demand video addresses a fundamental and tricky aspect of practicing in property law – clearing land titles of unused (or abandoned) easements and old (obsolete) covenants to obtain an unencumbered land title.